 We’ve seen customers allocate 1024M.
 That’s just a crazy large amount of memory and over-allocating memory like that can cause issues as well.
 Memory allocation is like wine, too little and people are grumpy, just the right amount and everyone’s happy, too much and you’re dancing on tables wearing only a lampshade.

 If you’re not comfortable with editing the config file, then go to Support and submit a support ticket and we’ll take care of it for you.
-Our team of ninjas eat wp-config files for breakfast, no lampshades necessary.
+Our support team agents eat wp-config files for breakfast.